fraym/auth-nodejs/README.md

 You can specify the address (and port) of the auth service instance you use in the `AUTH_SERVER_ADDRESS` env variable (default: `127.0.0.1:9000`).

+In case of scopes api you need to configure the HTTP api:

+-   `AUTH_HTTP_SERVER_ADDRESS`: Http api url of the auth service (default: `http://127.0.0.1`)
+-   `AUTH_HTTP_API_TOKEN`: The value of that token has to match the token configured in the auth service

 The needed schema for auth is a simple enum containing all your permissions.
 Example:

 ```graphql